 Fleur scowled.
 ‘That explains why Ginny Weasley likes you.
 I guess there was some truth in that article about you, her, and Katie Bell.’

 ‘Merde,’ Fleur whispered.
-‘You’re such an idiot, anyone less lucky wouldn’t have survived.’
+‘You’re such an idiot, anyone less lucky would’ve died.’

-‘He nearly didn’t,’ Salazar called.
-‘The idiot got bitten and had to be saved by phoenix tears.
-Fortunately, he’s less keen to play the hero these days.’
+‘He nearly did,’ Salazar called.
+‘The idiot was bitten and had to be saved by phoenix tears.
+Fortunately, he’s far less keen to play the hero these days.’

 Fleur flicked her silver hair over her shoulder.
 ‘Who is that, mon Cœur?’